 Cumulative impacts of the proposed project to EFH and fish streams when added to other past, present, and reasonably foreseeable future actions may be decreased fish populations and fewer species in the Resurrection River and creeks at the head of the bay.
-Impacts to fish streams and EFH would be minimized and mitigated, since projects would be subject to the regulations outlined in Section 404 of the Clean Water Act and the State's Anadromous Fish and Fishway Acts and would be subject to permits and stipulations from USACE, ADF&G, and other agencies.
+Impacts to fish streams and EFH would be minimized and mitigated, since projects would be subject to the regulations outlined in Section 404 of the Clean Water Act, the Magnuson-Stevens Fishery Conservation and Management Act, the State's Anadromous Fish and Fishway Acts and would be subject to permits and stipulations from USACE, ADF&G, and other agencies.